sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 WSCs are now built from low-end servers, there used to be something called SMPs (symmetric multi-processing ) systems, but they were too expensive on scaling.

-**Communication efficinecy is very important for scaling**.
+**Communication efficiency is very important for scaling**.
 That's why there is a focus in loading time efficiency.

 Fault-Tolerant computing is well developed:
 Having an N-Plex Redundancy deals with "normal failure", however Latency-tolerant is a new field.

 ## Key Insights from "Tail at Scale":

 - Localised performance "hiccups" can radiate out to affect a significant fraction of all requests.
 - Some sources of variablity are:
   - Woken Daemons